omerfuk/omerfuk/README.md

 # 👨🏻‍💻About Me :

-21 y/o third year computer engineer candidate who learns every day, is open to innovation and has a research spirit.
+Third year computer engineer candidate who learns every day, is open to innovation and has a research spirit.

 I am currently looking for a job as an iOS Developer.